SL2 homomorphic hash functions: Worst case to average case reduction and short collision search: Worst case to average case reduction

 In earlier papers on $\SL{q}$ hash functions (see \cite{PQRubik} and references therein), much effort has been put on selecting the pair $(A_0,A_1)=(h(0),h(1))$ carefully.
+One motivation was to have the hash function efficiently implementable.
+Another was to have it more ``secure'': that small differences in the hashed messages are detectable, and that the hash function is ``mixing''.
 Here, we show that hashing with a random homomorphism---that is, with a pair of random elements $(A_0,A_1)$---is not less secure than hashing with any prescribed, carefully chosen homomorphism.
+The price may be at most a logarithmic factor in the collision length.

 In this paper, by \emph{graph} we always mean a directed one.
 Let $G$ be a group.
 For a generating subset $S$ of $G$, the \emph{Cayley graph} of $(G,S)$ is the graph $\Gamma$ with $G$ as set of vertices, and an edge from $g$ to $ga$ for each $g\in G,a\in S$.
 This is a regular graph of degree $|S|$.
-A regular graph $\Gamma=(V,E)$ is an \emph{$\epsilon$-expander} if, for each set of vertices $U\sub V$ with $|U|\le |V|/2$, the set $N(U)$---of neighbours of elements of $U$---satisfies $|N(U)\sm U|\ge \epsilon |U|$.
+A regular graph $\Gamma=(V,E)$ is an \emph{$\epsilon$-expander} if, for each set of vertices $U\sub V$ with $|U|\le |V|/2$, the set $N(U)$---of neighbors of elements of $U$---satisfies $|N(U)\sm U|\ge \epsilon |U|$.
 (Necessarily, $\epsilon\le 1$ in this case.)
 Surveys on expander graphs are available in \cite{HLW06, Go08, Lub12}.

 For a $d$-regular graph $\Gamma$ with adjacency matrix $A$, let